Cones and Canyons: Peru Divide (P3A)

-- If riding North, the route ends in Santa Rosa; from there it’s an easy pedal or local bus to Abancay (through which big bus companies operate), or downhill to the beginning of the Peru Divide.
+- If riding north, the route ends in Santa Rosa; from there it’s an easy pedal or local bus to Abancay (through which big bus companies operate), or downhill to the beginning of the Peru Divide.

 - Arequipa has fantastic museums, including the Monasterio de Santa Catalina and the Museo Santuarios Andinos, both of which are well worth visiting.

 - Wild camping is rarely an issue, just be sure to #leavenotrace.

 - The Peruvian mountains are generally a safe place but always camp out of eyesight where possible.

-- Water is readily available throughout most of the ride, for the most part; bring a means to purify it and be aware of mining activity.
+- Water is readily available throughout most of the ride, for the most part; bring a means to purify it and be aware of regional mining activity.

 - Water is sparse from the edge of Arequipa to the junction at Canahuas, so stock up as it’s a long climb.

 - If riding south, Nahuira is the last water supply until a stream down below the road at 4700m (roughly 1500m vertical of climbing) and a small laguna at the junction at 5100m.
-There are no tiendas between Nahuira and Caylloma (but plenty of water after the mine).
+There are no tiendas between Nahuira and Caylloma, but plenty of water after the mine.